 Charizard being a dragon, you can easily search different dragon tutorials if you are looking to draw Charizard as a realistic dragon, which would be cool.
 Or if you want to draw it in anime style, just focus on the head and form first.
 And don’t forget the precious reference images.

-Easy Pokémons to Draw or Some of the Easiest
+Easy Pokémons to Draw

 Before we get into the subject of what to draw, we could discuss a bit what makes things easy.